Mometasone (By breathing)

 - Breathe in through your mouth as deeply as you can until you have taken a full deep breath.

 - Do not use the Asmanex® HFA canister or actuator with any other medicines.
+Do not remove the canister from the actuator.

 - Rinse your mouth with water after each dose.
 Do not swallow the water after rinsing.